nandi95/vue-toastify/README.md

 **Fuss free notification component.**

 I wanted a component which I can use by passing props from the server on the first paint but which can also take statuses at run time.
-With this component it's super easy and it can also be paused.
+With this component it's has just become super easy.

 Check it out at [Netlify](https://vue-toastify.netlify.com/)